coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 [» discussion](https://github.com/coderofsalvation/xrfragment/issues/5)<br>

 1. the Y-coordinate of `pos` identifies the floorposition.
 This means that desktop-projections usually need to add 1.5m (average person height) on top (which is done automatically by VR/AR headsets).
-1. set the position of the camera accordingly to the vector3 values of `#pos`
+2. set the position of the camera accordingly to the vector3 values of `#pos`
-1. `rot` sets the rotation of the camera (only for non-VR/AR headsets)
+3. `rot` sets the rotation of the camera (only for non-VR/AR headsets)
-1. mediafragment `t` in the top-URL sets the playbackspeed and animation-range of the global scene animation
+4. mediafragment `t` in the top-URL sets the playbackspeed and animation-range of the global scene animation
+5. before scene load: the scene is cleared
+6. after scene load: in case the scene (rootnode) contains an `#` default view with a fragment value: execute non-positional fragments via the hashbus (no top-level URL change)
+7. after scene load: in case the scene (rootnode) contains an `#` default view with a fragment value: execute positional fragment via the hashbus + update top-level URL
+8. in case of no default `#` view on the scene (rootnode), default player(rig) position `0,0,0` is assumed.
-1. after scene load: in case an `href` does not mention any `pos`-coordinate, `pos=0,0,0` will be assumed
+9. in case a `href` does not mention any `pos`-coordinate, the current position will be assumed

 Here's an ascii representation of a 3D scene-graph which contains 3D objects `◻` and their metadata: